ibm-cloud-docs/schematics/create-terraform-config.md

 Specify the cloud provider that you want to use to provision your resources in the `provider` block of your Terraform configuration file.
 {: shortdesc}

-The `provider` block includes all the credentials and input variables the cloud provider plug-in requires to authenticate and authorize with the cloud provider back-end.
+The `provider` block includes all the input variables the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform requires to provision your resources.

 You can choose between the following options to configure the `provider` block:
 - **Create a separate `provider.tf` file.** The information in this file is loaded by Terraform and {{site.data.keyword.cloud_notm}} Schematics, and applied to all Terraform configuration files that exist in the same directory.
 This approach is useful if you split out your infrastructure code across multiple files.